uc-mcgheedl/uc-IT3038C/README.md

 ```powershell
 pip install flashtext
 ```
-Now, that you have flashtext installed you can perform a multitude of keyword searches.
+Now that you have flashtext installed, you can perform a multitude of keyword searches.
 Now in python run this code.
 ```python
 from flashtext import KeywordProcessor
 keyword_processor = KeywordProcessor()